 Piedmont has campuses in Demorest, Georgia, and Athens, Georgia.
 The Demorest campus is located in Habersham County in northeast Georgia in the foothills of the Appalachian Mountains.
 Demorest is about 70 miles north of Atlanta.
 The Athens campus is located at 595 Prince Avenue in Athens, in the heart of Georgia's Classic City.

 The student/faculty ratio is 11 to 1 and most professors hold a doctorate or the terminal degree in their field.
 Piedmont is known for the individual attention and one-on-one instruction provided by professors whose first commitment is to your education.

 Piedmont currently offers more than 50 undergraduate degree programs; graduate programs in education and business; and a doctoral program in education.

 NCAA Division III, USA South Athletic Conference.
-Sports include men's and women's basketball, cross country, cycling, golf, lacrosse, soccer, tennis and track & field; baseball, softball and volleyball.
-Coming in 2020-21 is swimming.
+Sports include men's and women's basketball, swimming, cross country, cycling, golf, lacrosse, soccer, tennis and track & field; baseball, softball and volleyball.
 Follow the link above to Piedmont Athletics.

 More than 95 percent of students receive financial assistance through scholarships, grants, loans or employment.